Norman Petty: Biography

 Due to the success with instrumental groups, Petty was a reputable producer for bands of that genre and his Clovis Studio was one of the top "go-to" studios for the guitar instrumental (surf) sound in the early 1960s.
-Notable musicians who visited during the 1960s were The Champs (featuring members Seals & Crofts and Glen Campbell), J.D.
-Souther (& The Cinders), Johnny Duncan (country singer), and Eddie Reeves.
+Notable musicians who visited during the 1960s were The Champs (featuring members Seals & Crofts and Glen Campbell), JD Souther (& The Cinders), Johnny Duncan, and Eddie Reeves.

 Petty produced a number of Canadian recording artists, including Wes Dakus and the Rebels, Barry Allen, Gainsborough Gallery, and the Happy Feeling, all of whom had chart success in their homeland.
 Norman also produced sessions in England for artists such as Brian Poole & The Tremeloes and Buddy Britten, and in Belgium for Roman Reed, Merino Costa, and The Pebbles, among others.
 Throughout the 1950s and 1960s, recordings produced by Petty, in various musical styles, were issued by virtually every major record label in the United States and Canada, with numerous regional successes.

+Petty produced the majority of Buddy Holly's studio recordings from 1956 through 1958 at his Clovis studio, with the remainder being recorded at Bell Sound Studios in New York.
+According to Petty, he took an "immediate liking to Buddy from the very first moment" they met, although in an earlier interview with journalist Norman Mark, he had delivered a possibly more pragmatic response:

+"My first impression of him was of a person ultra-eager to succeed.
+He wore a T-shirt and Levis.
+Really he was unimpressive to look at but impressive to hear.
+In fact businessmen around here asked me why I was interested in a hillbilly like Holly, and I told them I thought Buddy was a diamond in the rough".